 Violent Crimes

-The attorneys at Sammis Law Firm represent clients on a variety of serious violent crimes charged in Tampa, Hillsborough County, FL, and the surrounding areas.
+The attorneys at Sammis Law Firm represent clients charged with serious violent crimes in Tampa, Hillsborough County, FL, and the surrounding areas.
+Important defenses exist in these cases, including self-defense or Florida’s stand-your-ground protections.

 Violent crimes involving allegations of mayhem or malice present unique challenges.
 Law enforcement officers and prosecutors spend more time and resources on violent crimes.
-Jurors are often more likely to convict when someone was physically injured.
+Jurors are often more likely to convict when someone is physically injured.
 The court can impose harsh penalties after a conviction.

 Attorneys for Violent Crimes in Tampa, FL

-If you are charged with a crime of violence then contact our attorneys today for a free, confidential consultation to discuss your case in Hillsborough County, Pasco County, Polk County, Pinellas County or Hernando County, FL.
+If you are charged with a crime of violence, then contact our attorneys today for a free, confidential consultation to discuss your case in Hillsborough County, Pasco County, Polk County, Pinellas County, or Hernando County, FL.

 Our attorneys are experienced in defending clients in prosecutions for serious felony and misdemeanor violent crimes.
 Let us put our experience to work for you.

 Contact us to discuss your case.
-Call (813) 250-0500.

 Types of Violent Crimes in Florida

 A crime of violence is an accusation that a person used violence or threatened to use violence on the victim.
 The charges and penalties are generally more serious if a weapon is used or if the victim suffered any injury.
+The following different types of charges are commonly prosecuted in Hillsborough County:

-• false imprisonment – Under § 787.02, Fla.
-Stat., false imprisonment means that a person, acting without legal authority to do so, forcibly, secretly or by threat either confined, abducted, imprisoned or restrained the victim against the victim’s will;
+- false imprisonment – Under § 787.02, Fla.
+Stat., false imprisonment means that a person, acting without legal authority to do so, forcibly, secretly or by threat either confined, abducted, imprisoned, or restrained the victim against the victim’s will;

-• domestic violence;
+- domestic violence;

-• resisting an officer with violence;
+- resisting an officer with violence;

-• battery on a law enforcement officer;
+- battery on a law enforcement officer;

-• making a written threat to kill;
+- making a written threat to kill;

-• battery by strangulation; or
+- battery by strangulation; or

 Enhanced penalties apply if the crime is classified as a hate crime, if the alleged victim was injured, or if a weapon or firearm was used in the commission of the offense.